edwardez/BangumiN/README.md

 # Bangumi Spider

 This is a [scrapy](http://scrapy.org/) based spider used to scrape data from [Bangumi 番组计划](https://bgm.tv).
+It is especially designed for machine learning task carried out by [Chi](http://ikely.me/chi)

 ## What information it can scrape?

-Currently, bangumi spider is designed to scrape basic user information and all the items a user has favorited.
-For the user's basic information, user's username, id and his/her date that joined Bangumi are scraped.
-For a user's favorite record, his/her id, type, date that was favorited, rating, comment and tags were scraped.
-Those two kinds of information were extracted at the same time, and are not independent.
+Currently, bangumi spider can scrape user information, users' item record (their favorited items, rates and so on), friendship and user composed indexes.
+Each of the task has its dedicated spider.

 ## How to set up the spider?